Dock has been developing Verifiable Credential technology to enable organizations to issue fraud-proof credentials since 2017.

 Traditional verification processes take days, weeks, and even months to verify the authenticity of someone’s credentials.
 It is an expensive and slow process regardless of whether an employer verifies educational and training certificates themselves or hires a third-party verification company because the process still often involves calling up an institution and confirming that the applicant did complete their degree.

-Verifiable Credentials enables organizations to instantly check the authenticity of credentials without needing to contact the issuer like a university or training organization at all!
+Confirm the authenticity of someone's documents in seconds instead of days, weeks, or months with conventional verification processes without needing to contact the issuer like a university or training organization at all

 The Role of Blockchain in Detecting and Preventing Certificate Fraud